google/applied-machine-learning-intensive/v2/06_other_models/03_bayes/slides.md

 <!--
 The "naive" assumption can actually be extended from independence to low multicollinearity, or "almost" independence.

-Independence is rarely actually true, and can be cause for error.
+Independence is rarely actually true, and it can be cause for error.
 So we need to be careful when applying this algorithm.

 Naive Bayes does not perform well for more complex tasks; natural language processing (NLP) is usually a better choice.
 But for spam detection, Naive Bayes works well.